KingSuperZ/MultipleLinearRegression/README.md

 This code takes any set of 3D data points, with 2D features and 1D targets, and finds a plane of best fit through it by using gradient descent.

 ![Image](MLR3DPlot.png)

+## The Derivation of the Gradient Descent Algorithm for Multiple Linear Regression
 ![Image](Calculus_page-0001.jpg)